digital-blueprint/relay-greenlight-bundle/README.md

 ## Configuration

-The bundle has a `secret_token` configuration value that you can specify in your app, either by hardcoding it, or by referencing an environment variable.
+The bundle has a `database_url` configuration value that you can specify in your app, either by hardcoding it, or by referencing an environment variable.

 For this create `config/packages/dbp_relay_greenlight.yaml` in the app with the following